Written by Rebecca Peters-Golden

 - 1 handful fresh parsley leaves

-Whisk the fish sauce, vinegar, teriyaki sauce, sesame oil, garlic, and red pepper flakes together in a large bowl.
+- Whisk the fish sauce or soy sauce, vinegar, teriyaki sauce, sesame oil, garlic, and red pepper flakes together in a large bowl.